G-funk: 1992–1997: Mainstream peak

 The genre experienced a breakout year in 1992, with Dr. Dre dropping his album The Chronic.
 The album was a massive success.
 It had three top 40 singles: "Nuthin' but a 'G' Thang", the Eazy-E diss "Dre Day", and "Let Me Ride."
 It also reached No. 3 on the Billboard 200, and No. 1 on the Top R&B/Hip-Hop Albums chart.
 The album was eventually certified Triple Platinum by the RIAA in 1993 for selling three-million copies; it has also been selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".
-Though G-funk had previously existed, Dr. Dre's The Chronic is often seen as the beginning of the genre.
+Though G-funk had previously existed, The Chronic is often seen as the beginning of the genre.

 Dr. Dre, considered a pioneer of G-funk.

-The following year had numerous successful songs and albums, Ice Cube's songs "It Was a Good Day" and "Check Yo Self"; both made it to the top 20 (peaking at No. 15 and No. 20 respectively) and were both certified at least gold.
+The following year had numerous successful songs and albums, such as Ice Cube's songs "It Was a Good Day" and "Check Yo Self"; both made it to the top 20 (peaking at No. 15 and No. 20 respectively) and were both certified at least gold.
 "It Was a Good Day" is commonly placed high on best of lists for the genre, being considered "one of the best G-Funk tracks ever made".
 Snoop Dogg released his first album Doggystyle, which debuted at No. 1 on the Billboard 200.
 The album contained the hits "Gin and Juice" and "What's My Name?"; both songs reached No. 8 on the Hot 100.
 The album was certified Quadruple Platinum, and both singles were certified gold.
 Eazy-E released the G-funk-influenced album It's On (Dr. Dre) 187um Killa, which reached No. 5 on the Billboard 200, and contained the No. 42 hit "Real Muthaphuckkin G's", which was made as a response to Dre's song "Dre Day" from the previous year.

 The genre's popularity grew even bigger in 1994.
 This was early because of Warren G's song "Regulate", which was featured on the Above the Rim soundtrack.
 The single reached the top 10 peaking at No. 2.
 His album Regulate...
 G Funk Era which also contained the song, and another top 10 hit "This D.J.", reached No. 2 on the Billboard 200.
 Popular rapper MC Hammer went for a more gangsta image and G-funk sound on his album The Funky Headhunter, which contained the No. 26 single "Pumps and a Bump".
 The G-funk group Thug Life, featuring 2Pac, released their first and only album, Thug Life: Volume 1; it peaked at No. 42 on the Billboard 200.
 The album had minor hit single with "Cradle to the Grave".
 The song charted on the Hot R&B/Hip-Hop Songs and on the Hot Rap Songs charts; it placed No. 91 on the former and No. 25 on the latter.
 West coast rapper Coolio released his debut album It Takes a Thief in 1994.
 The album peaked at No. 8; it contains the Top-10 hit "Fantastic Voyage".